 At the end of 1975, Chinx joined the Second Chimurenga war in Mozambique.
 As much as he was a fighter his love for music made him a full-time organiser of the Zimbabwe African National Union Patriotic Front(ZANU-PF) People’s Choir.

 The choir that was formed was called Takawira in honour of the late nationalist Leopold Takawira.
 Takawira Choir became just but one of many other choirs which boosted freedom fighters’ morale during the war.
 Chinx had joined the guerrillas with the sole aim of liberating Zimbabwe but found himself being the leader of the Takawira choir which in no time changed its name to the Zimbabwe African National Liberation Army (ZANLA) Choir, which acted as a morale booster for the fighting cadres when Comrade Mhere Yaraira who led the group was transferred.

 Music Career After Independence

 Chinx's musical skills were later realised at independence in 1980 when he returned to Zimbabwe.
-He soon teamed up with Bennie Miller and Keith Farquharson to record his early chimurenga hits “Ngorimba”, “Zvikomborero” and “Nerudo”.
+He soon teamed up with Bennie Miller and Keith Farquharson to record his early chimurenga hits Ngorimba, Zvikomborero and Nerudo.
 The band soon developed to include Don Gumbo of Ilanga and more hits were recorded between 1982 and 1987.
 Chinx pursued a multitude of career options.
+He was one of the early members of Ilanga with greats such as Don Gumbo, Busi Ncube and the late Andy Brown.
 Shortly after leaving Ilanga he pursued a solo career.
-He has also acted in films (1996’s Flame), as well as writing the score for the 1989 South African documentary Limpopo Line.
+He also acted in films, Flame (1996 film), as well as writing the score for the 1989 South African documentary Limpopo Line.